 Poonam: Is there anything you would like to change about the program?

 Carlos: The only thing I would change is the freezing cold weather here in Ithaca!
-J

 Poonam: Looking back, what was the most challenging aspect of the school admissions process?
 How did you approach that challenge and overcome it?
 How would you advise other MBA applicants who are facing similar challenges?

 Carlos: To be honest, besides managing the anxiety while waiting for results, the process was pretty smooth and painless (primarily because you kept me in line!).
 Actually the most challenging part of the whole process came after being accepted and having to deal with all the immigration red tape (visa process, money wiring, …).
-To deal with it, there is only one advice to other applicants: start early (that also applies to the rest of application).
+To deal with it, there is only one piece of advice to other applicants: start early (that also applies to the rest of the application).
 Start processing all the bureaucracy and paperwork as soon as you accept the offer.

-Carlos: I am a very lucky man to be married with a very patient and sympathetic woman.
+Carlos: I am a very lucky man to be married to a very patient and sympathetic woman.
 Also, I think it’s all about the buy-in process; they (my wife and kid) are convinced that the MBA here and now was the best next step in our lives.
-There is also a huge Cornell component to that: the strong community here is supportive and the “Joint Ventures” (“the real brains behind this operation” is their motto) group is very active.
-Indeed, my experience at Cornell has been great so far - the recruiting season has started and I have two job offers!
+There is also a huge Cornell component to that: the strong community here is supportive, and the “Joint Ventures” (“the real brains behind this operation” is their motto) group is very active.
+Indeed, my experience at Cornell has been great so far - the recruiting season has started, and I have two job offers!

 Carlos: Sure, the MBA application process is all about storytelling.
 Successful applicants have the ability to connect the dots between their background/experiences and their future goals, with a clear need for an MBA in between those pieces.
 An MBA is not an end in itself, but a platform to launch you into your future.